By Michael Rasmussen

 Creating a budget for a pizzeria may be one of the few ways you can seize control of your business finances before problems drift into disaster territory.
 Disaster can manifest itself in many forms, such as:

-• Having your credit tarnished—or worse.
+- Having your credit tarnished—or worse.

-• Being forced to file for bankruptcy due to cash flow shortages.
+- Being forced to file for bankruptcy due to cash flow shortages.

 What Is a Budget?

 A budget is simply an accounting of your income and expenses during a certain period of time, usually a month or a year.
 Creating a budget for a pizzeria involves looking at how much money you expect to earn, and then determining what you can afford to spend.
-Having a budget does not prevent you from spending money, using credit cards, or taking out a loan for special purchases.
+Having a budget does not prevent you from spending money, using credit cards or taking out a loan for special purchases.
 Instead, a budget encourages you to be certain you can afford what you’re buying and guides you through what lifestyle changes, if any, you’ll have to make in order to pay for it.

 And having a budget does not prevent you from having fun either!
 On the contrary—a budget gives you greater freedom to spend the money you earn.
 Trust this advice: It is far better to have control of your budget than to have your spending control you.

-Many times I have heard, “I don’t have time to sit down and work on my budget.
+As an accountant for many pizza companies, I have often heard clients say, “I don’t have time to sit down and work on my budget.
 I just wing it, and I have done just fine.
 I operate the restaurant by my gut.”
 Here’s the reality: Every employee, organization, vendor and customer who comes into contact with your restaurant is expecting the owner at the helm to ensure that sound business decisions are in place—and that they won’t be hurt by doing some form of business with you and your restaurant.
 You are creating trust with each one of these parties.
 Frequently comparing your actual results to an established budget allows you to raise a white flag for help sooner rather than later, if necessary.
-Toss the ego aside and become accountable.

 In short, a budget is the place where you tie all of the rest of your planning down to numbers and timing.
 For example, if you need to buy a piece of equipment, you need to know when you are going to order it so that you can have it on time for the business, and you also have to plan for the money necessary to buy that equipment.
 So the budget becomes the place where you can tie all those things together.